Córdoba Patio Festival: Complete Guide

 A patio is an inner courtyard typical of Mediterranean architecture, inherited from ancient Rome and Moorish Andalusia.
 In Córdoba, the patio serves several essential functions:

-- Climate: Creates a cool microclimate through evaporation from the fountain or well and the shade of the plants
+- ·Climate: Creates a cool microclimate through evaporation from the fountain or well and the shade of the plants; a well-designed patio stays at 25°C when the street outside hits 40°C

-- Symbolic: An expression of the Muslim earthly paradise (al-janna) — an enclosed, protected garden
+- ·Symbolic: An expression of the Muslim earthly paradise (al-janna), meaning an enclosed, protected garden

-Córdoba's patios stand out for their whitewashed walls (which reflect light like mirrors), their suspended flower pots (maximizing vertical space), and their central fountain or well (keeping things cool and providing a soothing sound).
+Córdoba's patios stand out for their whitewashed walls (which reflect 80% of light), their suspended flower pots (maximizing vertical space, 100–300 pots per patio), and their central fountain or well (keeping things cool through evaporation).

 The competition: four categories